QED1224/Toontown-Resources/Guide.md

 ```
 relative level = cog level - base level
 ```
-Where "cog level" as the actual level of the cog and "base level" was the lowest possible level of the cog.
+Where "cog level" was the actual level and "base level" was the lowest possible level.
 From here, the `pickSuitAttack` function used the following process to determine which attack would be used:

 1. Generate a pseudorandom integer `randNum` such that 0 <= `randNum` <= 99.
 2. Loop through each possible attack, summing the frequencies associated with `theSuit`'s relative level.
 This sum is stored in a variable `count`.